-Stock futures rise as oil steadies
+Stock futures rise despite oil market turmoil

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Stocks are higher as oil prices rose slightly amid anxiety about the coronavirus pandemic's mounting economic damage.
+Stocks are higher as oil prices bounced between gains and losses amid anxiety about the coronavirus pandemic's mounting economic damage.

 The recent drastic fall in oil has rattled investors because it adds to evidence of the depth of a global economic downturn with factories idled and consumers ordered to stay home.

-U.S. crude is now on the June contract and has turned positive after being down overnight.
-It is trading up more than 1 percent at $11.84, up 26 cents.
+U.S. crude is now on the June contract is trading slightly lower at $11.57.

 Global oil demand is set to drop to levels last seen in the mid-1990s.
 Producers can’t slow their production fast enough.
 Storage tanks are running out of room.